TheTrappist/Cluster-analysis/README.md

 1) Open your first video in ImageJ and manually draw the outline of the cell using the freehand selection tool.
 Measure ("Analyze" > "Measure") the ROI in the first post-photoconversion frame of the movie, making sure that the measured results include "Area", "Mean" (mean intensity), and "Slice".
+Also, make sure you are measuring in the photoconverted (red) channel!
 2) Scroll forward until the last frame in the movie before the clusters begin to dissolve.
 Manually draw the cell outline and measure again.
 3) Scroll forward until the first frame in the movie after the clusters finished